 So far, I have built around 49 VACTROL sets in my spare time and am always working on a set when I have a moment.
 They are popular and no one that I know of is making them commercially or of the design and layout that I am using.

-Updates - 2021 Spring - Short wait list on these units -
+COVID19 updates - 2021 Spring update - 2 to 3 week wait list on these units -